-With the exception of Mr. Loeffler, who was not an executive officer at the time, the Committee set the 2018 performance goals for our NEOs based on company-wide consolidated CVA results.
+The Committee set the 2019 performance goals for our NEOs based on company-wide consolidated CVA results.
 Threshold CVA was based on 90% of planned Operating Income, Target CVA on 100% of planned Operating Income, and Maximum CVA on 110% of planned Operating Income.
-Net Operating Profit After Taxes was calculated excluding charges related to Venezuela asset impairment, as the impact of this item was unknown when the targets were set in February 2018.

-The Committee set the 2018 award levels, targeted to the market median, for our NEOs based on the company-wide consolidated CVA results.
-As noted in the table below, the Company created shareholder value by generating earnings of \$788 million in excess of our cost of capital in 2018.
+The Committee set the 2019 award levels, targeted to the market median, for our NEOs based on the company-wide consolidated CVA results.
+The performance goals for the 2019 plan year are noted in the table below:

-Metric Threshold Target Maximum Actual CVA \$385 M \$631 M \$876 M \$788 M
+Metric Threshold Target Maximum Actual CVA \$5 M \$57 M \$238 M -\$2,208 M